beckf/lightspeed-vc-connector/README.md

 ### Known Issues
 * Export of individual SaleLines as opposed to the entire invoice total will round the totals differently.
 Currency fields are stored in Lightspeed to the thousandth of a cent.
 This means that the invoice total could be rounded differently than rounding each individual item.
+This is only been noticed when charging tax in Lightspeed.
 * Multi-Tender On Account Sales: Because each item on an invoice is not associated with the payment type, it is best to avoid mixing credit account sales with other payment types.
 The export will find all invoices that have been paid (fully/partially) by a credit account.
 So you run the risk of charging the customer twice.
 The amount paid with the other tender type will be ignored